Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Unique Steady State Distribution:

-The steady state distribution $P_{ss}$ can be utilized to compute important biological quantities governing intracellular traffic, such as average cargo velocity, run-length and average number of engaged motors.
-An instantiation for an ensemble of finite Kinesin-I (two and three-motor) yields quantitative and qualitative properties that are in good agreement with existing studies (see \cite{bhaban2018SuppMaterial} section III, IV for details).
-The agreement between results obtained using the analytic model and existing literature justifies the usage of the analytic framework to arrive at conclusions about the steady state dynamics of the ensemble and how it responds to changing external conditions.
-Subsequently, we utilized the computational model to quantify the effect of external conditions on the behavior of the multiple motors, which we observe is captured by the steady state $P_{ss}$.
-In particular, we analyze the effect of varying ATP concentration and load forces on transport of cargo by multi-motor ensembles.
+In the next sections, we utilize the semi-analytic model to quantify the effect of external conditions on the behavior of the multiple motors, which we observe is captured by the steady state $P_{ss}$.
+In particular, we analyze the effect of varying ATP concentration and load forces on transport of cargo by multi-motor ensembles.\\

-\paragraph*{Effect of ATP concentration:}
+\section{Effect of ATP concentration:}

+We begin by analyzing the impact of changing ATP concentrations on the steady state probability distribution function (pdf) of the relative configurations for two and three-motor ensembles, at a constant load force.
+Note that in the relative state space model (section III), we have enforced the condition that the last motor remains attached to the microtubule.
+We define the finite state space as $S = \{ \sigma_i\}, i \in [1,n] ~ \text{i.e.} ~ S = \{ \sigma_1,\dots, \sigma_{n} \}$.
+Here, $i$ is the 'Relative Configuration Index'.
+Note that - in all the pdfs shown in Fig.\ref{fig:ATPchange_2and3motor} - \ref{fig:LoadForce_3motor_High}, we have included the relative configuration $\phi$ (which represents the zero motor attached condition with relative configuration index 1 i.e. $\sigma_1$) for the sake of completeness.
+However, since we analyze the conditional pdfs with the condition that a single motor remain attached to the microtubule, the probability $P_{ss}(\sigma_1)=P_{ss}(\phi)=0$.

+Fig. \ref{fig:ATPchange_2and3motor} (a-d) shows the impact of ATP concentration on two and three motor ensembles.
+For the two and three motor configurations, we observe that the pdf is impacted by changing ATP concentrations.
+An observation of Fig. \ref{fig:ATPchange_2and3motor} (a) and (b) would indicate that, the probability of the relative configuration $\sigma_2 = M$ reduces with reducing ATP concentration.
+To further investigate this, we analyzed the probability of $1$ motor being attached to the microtubule (denoted by $P(\sigma_2)$) and the probability of more than $1$ motor being attached to the microtubule (equal to $1-P(\sigma_2)$ ) over multiple ATP concentrations, as shown in Fig. \ref{fig:ATPchange_2and3motor} (b) and (d).
+For both two and three motor ensembles, with reducing ATP concentration, we observe a reduction in their respective $P(\sigma_2)$ and an increase in $1-P(\sigma_2)$.
+Therefore, it can be said that with reducing ATP concentration, motors are less likely to adapt a single motor configuration (i.e. $\sigma_2=M$) and more likely to adapt multi motor configurations.

+Let us examine this by tracing the impact of ATP concentration on single motor transition rates, based on the single motor model for Kinesin-I utilized in this article (see appendix).
+We observe that reduction in the ATP concentration reduces the stepping rate, which in turn impacts the detachment rate of the single motor.
+The motor reattachment rate is assumed to be independent of the ATP concentration.
+Thus, reducing ATP concentration would reduce the motor detachment rates, but leave the reattachment rates unchanged.
+The combined impact of this is that configurations with more than one motors attached to the microtubule are less likely to undergo detachment events and more lilely to remain in configurations where multiple motors remain attached to the microtubule.
+Thus, as evidenced in Fig. \ref{fig:ATPchange_2and3motor} (b) and (d), reduction in ATP concentration leads to an increase in the probaility of multiple motors remaining attached to the microtubule.